How To Prepare

 - Do not eat any solid

-foods after drinking the laxative solution.
+foods after doing the colon prep.

 - Stop drinking clear